lynnpepin/diy-static-site-generator/README.md

 A do-it-yourself approach to static site generation, using Pandoc.

+Write posts in markdown in `./source/posts/` and run the build script.

 ## Goals

- * Add footer, header, etc. files.
+ * Add footer, header, and `<aside>` sidebar
  * Cheat and do that with PHP instead!
  * Generate an "index.html" page automatically
+    * Index page should organize by category and then by date
+    * List most recent 10 posts
  * Render Math in a pretty manner
  * ToC to link to headers; add hoverover to said links.